Stevie Plunder: The Whitlams

 On 26 January (Australia Day) 1992 while outside Hordern Pavilion where grunge group, Nirvana, were playing during the first Big Day Out, Plunder caught up with Tim Freedman (ex-Itchy Feet, Penguins on Safari).
 Back in 1987 the pair had first met when Plunder was hired to support Freedman's earlier group.
 They discussed forming a band and at the end of 1992 they formed The Whitlams as a pop group with Plunder on vocals and guitar; Freedman on vocals and keyboard; and Andy Lewis on double bass and bass guitar (ex-The Plunderers).
 The group developed their material acoustically on Saturday afternoons at Sandringham Hotel, Newtown.
 In October 1993 they released their debut album, Introducing the Whitlams.

 In December 1993 Plunder performed a Christmas gig as a member of The Shout Brothers, with Peter Velzen on drums (ex-The Plunderers, member of Falling Joys), and Plunder's brothers Pat on guitar and vocals (also Falling Joys) and Bernie on guitar and vocals (ex-Secret Seven, The Tall Shirts, Club Hoy).

 The Whitlams, with Stuart Eadie on drums, toured the Australian east coast before recording their follow up album, Undeniably the Whitlams (February 1995).
 During his time with the group Plunder wrote or co-wrote 18 tracks, including the single, "Following My Own Tracks" (June 1995).
 By 1995 Plunder was married to Tori.

 Death

 On 26 January 1996 Stevie Plunder was found dead at the bottom of Wentworth Falls in the Blue Mountains, apparently a suicide.
-It was the same weekend as their single, "I Make Hamburgers", was listed on the Triple J Hottest 100 of 1996.
 Plunder's funeral was held in his hometown suburb of Narrabundah in Canberra and a memorial service was held at St Stephen's Church, Newtown in February 1996.
 The Whitlams' first album after Plunder's death, Eternal Nightcap (March 1997), was dedicated to his memory.